VAX: VAX-based systems

-SImultaneous Machine ACceSs (SIMACS)
+SIMACS

 System Industries developed an ability to give more than one DEC CPU, but not at the same time, write access to a shared disk.
-They implemented an enhancement named SImultaneous Machine ACceSs (SIMACS), which allowed their special disk controller to set a semaphore flag for disk access, allowing multiple WRITES to the same files; the disk is shared by multiple DEC systems.
+They implemented an enhancement named SIMACS (simultaneous machine access), which allowed their special disk controller to set a semaphore flag for disk access, allowing multiple WRITES to the same files; the disk is shared by multiple DEC systems.
 SIMACS also existed on PDP-11 RSTS systems.

 Canceled systems

 Canceled systems include the BVAX, a high-end emitter-coupled logic (ECL) based VAX, and two other ECL-based VAX models: Argonaut and Raven.
 Raven was canceled in 1990.
 A VAX named Gemini was also canceled, which was a fall-back in case the LSI-based Scorpio failed.
 It never shipped.

 Clones

 A number of VAX clones, both authorized and unauthorized, were produced.
 Examples include: